friday963/aws-security-specialty-notes/README.md

             - Sign in and sign up
             - Sign in with social IdP's
             - Supports SAML 2.0
+            - Authentication process flow:
+                1. User auth's against their web IdP.
+                2. Token exchanged within Cognito for IAM credentials.
+                3. Cognito validates creds and requests STS creds for an IAM role.
+                4. IAM returns STS creds for short term access.
             - User pools
                 - A directory for managing sign-in and sign-up for mobile applications.
+                - Customizable web user interface.
+                - Leverage well-known IdP's.
+                - Allows the enforcement of MFA.
+                - Offers checks for compromised creds, account takeover, and has multiple verification methods.
+                - Can use Lambda to perform custom actions and workflows.
             - Identity pool
+                - At this point identity pools ARE federated identities that can become specific IAM roles.
                 - Identity can come from Cognito user pool or identity provider.
                 - Identity pools are used to obtain temporary, limited privilege creds for services.
                 - Identity pools use STS to obtain the creds.